 It is important to note, some of these symptoms are also common in other mental health conditions, such as:

 - Posttraumatic stress disorder

 - Social phobia

-Because RSD can look like other mental health disorders, it is important to get the right diagnosis from a licensed psychologist, psychotherapist, counselor, doctor, or other mental health provider.
-Because of a causal link, if you have ADHD and experience any of these symptoms, consider seeking a more immediate diagnosis.
+This mental health condition can look like other mental health conditions, so it is important to get the right diagnosis from a licensed psychologist, psychotherapist, counselor, doctor, or other mental health provider.
+There is a causal link between having adult ADHD and experiencing any of these symptoms, so consider seeking a more immediate diagnosis.

 Causes of Rejection Sensitive Dysphoria

 Those who have RSD are extremely sensitive to perceived rejection and triggered by certain situations – but the exact reason for this is not yet fully understood.
 Like many mental health issues, there is not one single factor that causes this rejection sensitivity, but rather, it is often a history of trauma – rejection and neglect early in life – as well as genetics that play a role.

 Some people are genetically predisposed to RSD, and it can be passed down in families.
 In other instances, someone with RSD may have experienced a parent or caretaker who is overly critical or neglectful.
 In these situations, it’s likely that trauma may have contributed to the sufferer’s low self-esteem, intense fear of rejection, anxiety, and of abandonment in their relationships.
 Other situations can also cause an extreme sensitivity to rejection, including being bullied by peers or a romantic partner.

 While rejection sensitive dysphoria can impact anyone, research suggests some groups are much more susceptible to those feelings.
 Often, people who have attention deficit hyperactivity disorder (ADHD) are very sensitive to what other people think or say about them, with up to 99% of teens and adults with ADHD reporting they are more sensitive to rejection.